РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 Anthropology and Ethnology studies man and society in diverse cultural environments.
 It explores both fundamental problems of social systems development and functioning as well as problem-solving methods for various applied subjects.

-All the teachers of the Center are qualified specialists, many of them Ph.D’s.
+All the teachers of the Institute are qualified specialists, many of them Ph.D’s.
 Also, a great number of experts from the RAS institutes are routinely delivering lectures and teaching practical courses.
-Foreign specialists are also invited.
+Guest specialists from abroad also give lecture to Institute students.

 During the course of their education students have four internships: in research institutes and museums of Moscow and St.-Petersburg as well as in the field.

-Students of the Center take active part in scientific congresses.
+Students of the Istitute take active part in scientific congresses.
 Workshops both in Russia and abroad are organized for them.

 After graduation the students have an opportunity to pursue their studies as graduate students both in Russian and foreign institutes and universities.